ryanjclin/nvidia_ai_agent_contest_flowchart_editor/README.md

 - Automatic Flowchart Recognition: Easily convert flowchart images to editable PowerPoint slides.
 - Detail Preservation: Maintains the original shapes, colors, and text from the image.
 - Editable Output: The generated PowerPoint slides are fully editable, allowing further customization.
+- User-Friendly Interface: Simple and intuitive interface for easy navigation and operation.

 ## work flow